 Camping in Wildlife's Backyard

-When you visit our parks and stay in campgrounds, you are literally camping in the home territory of a vast number of widlife species.
+When you visit our parks and stay in campgrounds, you are in the home territory of a vast number of widlife species.
 Expect snakes, bears, deer, and other animals to be present in and around your campground, and learn how to react appropriately.
 Our Wildlife Safety page has some great tips if you are encountered by animals in or near your campsite.

 Keep a Safe, Tidy Campsite